The North Face Gotham III

 |Marmot Fordham Jacket||$325||Casual||700-fill down||2 lbs.
 11.8 oz.|

 The North Face Gotham III offers a great mix of warmth, weatherproofing, style, and value.
-In the same category, we’ve been very impressed with REI Co-op’s Stormhenge 850.
-Compared to the Gotham, the Stormhenge is considerably lighter at 1 pound 11 ounce and more performance-oriented with features like a two-way front zipper and pit zips.
+In the same category, we’ve been very impressed with REI Co-op’s Stormhenge, which recently received an update with synthetic fill in moisture-prone areas, a longer cut, and additional storage.
+Compared to the Gotham, the Stormhenge is considerably lighter at 1 pound 15.8 ounce and more performance-oriented with features like a draft tube at the neck and pit zips.
 It also uses higher-quality 850-fill down and a thinner shell fabric, which helps keep weight low and packability good but doesn’t block wind quite as well.
-In testing, we found that both jackets provided similar waterproofing and warmth (the REI felt a tad warmer to us, although we were more active when wearing it).
-The Gotham has a decidedly casual slant and is built more for urban use, but both are popular and well-built jackets for under $300.
-The final decision should come down to your preferences in looks and functionality.
+In testing, we found that both jackets provided similar warmth (the REI felt a tad warmer to us, although we were more active when wearing it).
+The Gotham has a decidedly casual slant and is built more for urban use—unlike the Stormhenge, which can pull double duty as a backup ski jacket—but both are popular and well-built jackets for under $300.

 If you like the look of the Gotham III but want something a bit more classic, the Kuhl Arktik Down Parka is a nice option.
 Unlike the canvas-like build and 550-fill down of the Gotham, the Arktik uses faux leather and more premium 800-fill down, giving the jacket a high-end look and feel.
-That said, weather protection is lacking: the Arktik only uses a water-resistant (rather than waterproof) fabric with a polyurethane and wax coating.
-If winter in your area typically is wet, this should be a major consideration.
-But the real clincher for us is cost: at $449, the Arktik is quite a bit pricier than The North Face.
+That said, weather protection is a little lacking: the Arktik only uses a water-resistant (rather than waterproof) fabric with a polyurethane and wax coating (it does fine in light to moderate snowfall, however).
+But the real clincher for us is cost: at $499, the Arktik is quite a bit pricier than The North Face.
 In the end, both are excellent casual winter pieces, but we give the edge to the cheaper and more weather-worthy Gotham.

-From within The North Face’s own lineup, two final jackets worth considering are the Outer Boroughs Parka and the McMurdo Parka III.
-The Outer Boroughs is very similar in look and feel to the Gotham with a thick outer shell, 2-layer DryVent waterproofing, six total pockets, and removable faux-fur collar around the hood.
-The biggest difference is length: the Outer Boroughs is 4 inches longer down the back, which translates to better leg coverage and added warmth for a significant $100 bump in price.
-The McMurdo—named after the Antarctic research station—is the heaviest of the bunch at 3 pounds 13.7 ounces, but it’s incredibly warm and shares the same thigh-length cut as the Outer Boroughs.
-If you like the Gotham’s style and waterproofing but run cold or need even more warmth, the $330 McMurdo is a nice option.
+From within The North Face’s own lineup, two final jackets worth considering are the Outerboroughs Jacket and the McMurdo Parka.
+The Outerboroughs is very similar in look and feel to the Gotham with a thick outer shell, 2-layer DryVent waterproofing, ample storage, and removable faux-fur collar around the hood.
+The biggest difference is length: the Outer Boroughs is a significant 4.5 inches longer down the back, which translates to better leg coverage and added warmth for a significant $150 bump in price (and a considerable weight penalty of around 12 oz.).
+It’s up to you whether the added protection is worth those tradeoffs.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!